gilzoide/godot-lua-pluginscript/README.md

     return self.some_prop_with_details
   end,
-  -- ["export"] = export flag, optional, defaults to false export = false,
+  -- ["export"] = export flag, optional, defaults to false -- Exported properties are editable in the Inspector export = false,
   -- TODO: usage, hint/hint_text, rset_mode
 }